WhitesPhD/CoinMarketCap_data_fetch/README.md

 # CoinMarketCap_data_fetch
-Codes and functions you can use to fetch historical and latest data from CoinMarketCap, subject to have an API key
+Codes and functions you can use to fetch historical and latest data from CoinMarketCap, subject to having a pro API key

 The folder contains:
 CoinMarketCap_functions.py: A series of functions that allows to fetch data from CoinMarketCap API